 It’s a no-brainer how crucial the first page is to recruiters, considering their daily swim in the resume swarm.
 The key was to summarize everything that mattered to them on Page 1, while deferring details to following pages.
 More importantly, it also acts as a printable summary to save some paper.

-- Objective: Instead of something that over-promises & sounds rubbish, I jotted down my goal and acceptance criteria for a job opportunity.
+- Objective: Instead of something that over-promises & sounds rubbish, I jotted down my goal and acceptance criteria for my next gig.

 - Photo: Not Facebook stuff with friends at a fancy location, but a close-up with clear background (like you’d use for a visa) to help the recruiter visualize who they’re talking to.

 - Skills: Don’t use this to mention the courses you took at college.
-If C++ skills don’t matter to your target profile, drop it.
+If C++ skills don’t matter to the role you’re applying, drop it.
 If possible, group skills by functional area and highlight them on a side-bar.

-- Education: High-school & college grades never seem to be ignored and must get a mention.
+- Education: High-school & college grades never seem to be ignored and must get a brief mention.

 - Footer: One cannot over-emphasize real estate in 2014: I used the footer to create a call-to-action by using it for my contact information